shunguang/xZone/BUILD_FROM_SOURCE.md

 	- right click selected area
 	- click properties -> Configuration Properties -> C/C++ -> Optimization -> Whole Program Optimization -> No
 	- Build (Ctrl + Shift + B)
-	- Turn it back off
+	- Turn it back on
 - error while loading shared libraries .... cannot open shared object file: No such file or directory

 	**Special note that libraries installed to /lib and /usr/lib are the default trusted directories for shared libraries**